Fixing Expert

 Alternative Methods For Binding Carpet Edges

-Apart from binding the carpet edges with sewing, you can apply various different techniques to complete this DIY procedure.
+Apart from binding the carpet edges with sewing, you can apply various techniques to complete this DIY procedure.
 Below, we’ve explained some of the best alternatives.

 1. Fusible Webbing